-Ages and Stages is a term used to broadly outline key periods in the human development timeline.
-During each stage growth and development occur in the primary developmental domains including physical, intellectual, language and social-emotional.
-Our goal is to help parents understand what is taking place in their child’s brain and body during each period with the hope that they will be able to provide the necessary support, encouragement, structure and interventions to enable a child to progress through each stage as easily and successfully as possible based on each child’s unique set of traits and interests.
+“Ages and Stages” is a term used to outline significant periods in the human development timeline.
+Growth and maturation occur in the primary developmental domains during each stage, including physical, intellectual, language, and social-emotional.
+Our goal is to help parents understand what is happening in their child’s brain and body during each period.
+We hope that parents will be able to provide the necessary support, encouragement, structure, and interventions to enable their child to progress through each phase as smoothly and successfully as possible based on their child’s unique set of traits and interests.

 Baby (Birth – 2 Years Old) – Infant Development & Parenting Tips

 Raising a baby, especially for the first time, is exciting and challenging; this is a time for developing bonds with your child that will last a lifetime, providing them with the inner resources to build self-esteem and relate positively to others.
 It’s also the time for parents to discover who this new person is in their lives.
 Each child is unique, and parents need to learn to understand, respect, support and encourage their unique characteristics and abilities.